-Any person who resigns within 12 months of initial appointment, or within 30 days of the date of notice provided by the filing officer to file an assuming office statement, is not deemed to have assumed office or left office, provided he or she did not make or participate in the making of, or use his or her position to influence any decision and did not receive or become entitled to receive any form of payment as a result of his or her appointment.
+Any person who resigns within 12 months of initial appointment, or within 30 days of the date of notice provided by the filing officer to file an assuming office statement, is not deemed to have assumed office or left office, provided the person did not make or participate in the making of, or use the person's position to influence any decision and did not receive or become entitled to receive any form of payment as a result of the person's appointment.
 Such persons shall not file either an assuming or leaving office statement.
-(A) Any person who resigns a position within 30 days of the date of a notice from the filing officer shall do both of the following:

-(1) File a written resignation with the appointing power; and

-(2) File a written statement with the filing officer declaring under penalty of perjury that during the period between appointment and resignation he or she did not make, participate in the making, or use the position to influence any decision of the agency or receive, or become entitled to receive, any form of payment by virtue of being appointed to the position.

-(6) Section 6.
-Contents of and Period Covered by Statements of Economic Interests.

-(A) Contents of Initial Statements.
+- (A) Any person who resigns a position within 30 days of the date of a notice from the filing officer shall do both of the following: - (1) File a written resignation with the appointing power; and - (2) File a written statement with the filing officer declaring under penalty of perjury that during the period between appointment and resignation the person did not make, participate in the making, or use the position to influence any decision of the agency or receive, or become entitled to receive, any form of payment by virtue of being appointed to the position. - (6) Section 6.
+Contents of and Period Covered by Statements of Economic Interests. - (A) Contents of Initial Statements.